araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 ## Acknowledgement

-I would like to thank Anssi and Leon for their feedback =).
+I would like to thank Anssi, Leon, Ria and Costa for their feedback =).

 <!-- All the graphics were made using [excalidraw](https://excalidraw.com/). -->